chiachunho1997/botnana-book/en-us/json-api.md

 * Ruby
 * Go

 The following language supports JSON.
-But we recommend using APIs provided by Botnana Contorl:
+But we recommend using APIs provided by Botnana Control:

 * [Javascript API](./javascript-api.md)